ddey117/ABSA_Project_4/README.md

 Launch public relations campaign and give back to community to booster public image.

 Reasses training protocols for customer facing employees and ensure customer service is a cornerstone of Apple culture.

+#### Proof of Concept
+Actionable insight can be gained with enough social media data.
+A reasonable amount of labeled data can be budgeted for a growing buisness in order to train a machine learning sentiment classifier on that data and deploy it in order to gain more insights into consumer sentiment on your brand or products.

 ## Data Modeling